corewar/corewar.io/README.md

 ## Getting involved

-We'd love you feedback, input and PR's.
+We'd love your feedback, input and PR's.
 We're a friendly bunch, please contact us through GitHub with questions, suggestions and issues.